singhjiya456789/student-performance/README.md

 ## 📌 Overview

-This project is a simple Exploratory Data Analysis (EDA) on a student performance dataset.
+This project is a simple **Exploratory Data Analysis (EDA)** on a student performance dataset.
 I explored how different factors like study hours, attendance, stress level, internet access, and online courses affect students’ exam scores and final grades.
 The main goal was to understand the data better and find patterns using visualizations.

 I also genuinely enjoyed working with Seaborn in this project — it made exploring relationships between variables really easy and fun.

+---

 ## 📂 Dataset

 The dataset (`student_performance.csv`) includes Study Hours, Attendance, Exam Score, Final Grade, Gender, Stress Level, Internet Access, Online Courses, and Assignment Completion.

+---

 ## 🛠️ Tools used

+- Python 🐍
+- Pandas 📊
+- NumPy 🔢
+- Matplotlib 📈
-Python 🐍, Pandas, NumPy, Matplotlib, Seaborn 🌊
+- Seaborn 🌊

 ## 📊 Visualizations